jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 Specific SDK to integrate to SendMessage...

-Consumer receive, process and then delete.
-Parallel is possible on the different messages.
+Consumers receive, process and then delete.
+Parallelism is possible on the different messages.
 The consumers can be in an auto scaling group so with CloudWatch, it is possible to monitor the queue size / # of instances and on the CloudWatch alarm action, trigger scaling.
-Max size is 256KB.
+Max mesage size is 256KB.

 Message has metadata out of the box.
 After a message is polled by a consumer, it becomes invisible to other consumers.
-By default, the “message visibility timeout” is 30 seconds, which means the message has 30 seconds to be processed (Amazon SQS prevents other consumers from receiving and processing the message.).
-After the message visibility timeout is over, the message is “visible” in SQS, so it will be processed twice.
+By default, the “message visibility timeout” is 30 seconds, which means the message has 30 seconds to be processed (Amazon SQS prevents other consumers from receiving and processing the message).
+After the message visibility timeout is over, the message is “visible” in SQS, so it may be processed twice.
 But a consumer could call the ChangeMessageVisibility API to get more time.
 When the visibility timeout is high (hours), and the consumer crashes then the re-processing of all the message will take time.
 If it is set too low (seconds), we may get duplicates

  ![SQS](./images/sqs-msg.png)